UANATACA/ONESHOT-REPO/oneshot_gui.md

 API reference: <a href="#tag/Documents/paths/~1api~1v1~1document~1{pk}~1{type}~1{uid}/get">Retrieve Document</a>

-Once the signature is done, the next step is getting the signed documents.
+Once the signature is done, the next step is to get all signed documents.

 To do this, query with an HTTP GET request the endpoint /api/v1/document/{pk}/{type}/{uid}, where {pk} is the Request's unique identifier, {type} is the type of the document (it can be "original" for the uploaded document or "signed" for the digitally-signed version) and {uid} is the document unique identifier.

 	curl -X GET https://one-shot.developers.uanataca.com/api/v1/document/1464/signed/712c29ac-a2dc-4530-8c67-d0f227d8294b

-The response by the server will be the document in binary format:
+The response obtained by the server will be the document in binary format:

 	%PDF
 	...